 Dr. Jemison, the first woman of color in the world to go into space, served six years as a NASA astronaut.
 She flew aboard the Space Shuttle Endeavour, STS-47 Spacelab J(apan) mission in September 1992 and was NASA’s first Science Mission Specialist performing experiments in material science, life science and human adaptation to weightlessness.

 Ian Glazer is an international leader in identity, having held key positions in multi-national corporations advising them on the development of identity strategies.
 Ian is no stranger to higher education and its challenges in the support of research and education in a global context, having participated in Internet2 meetings in the past.
 Most recently, Ian has been providing thought leadership about the maturing of identity, identity practice, standards, and professional development.
-Ian will speak on “The Changing Face/Fate of Identity” at Global Summit, sharing important insights with the our community as it grows its trust and identity practices and defines future needs.
+Ian spoke on “The Changing Face/Fate of Identity” at Global Summit, sharing important insights with the our community as it grows its trust and identity practices and defines future needs.

 Ian Glazer is the Senior Director for Identity, at Salesforce.
 His responsibilities include leading the product management team, product strategy and identity standards work.
 Prior to that, he was a research vice president and agenda manager on the Identity and Privacy Strategies team at Gartner where he oversaw the team’s research.
 He is the founder and Chair of the Kantara Initiative Identity Professionals Discussion Group and was a founding member of the Management Council and Board of Directors for the US Identity Ecosystem Steering Group (IDESG).
 During his decade plus time in the identity industry he has co-authored a patent on federated user provisioning, co-authored the Service Provisioning Markup Language (SPML) Version 2 specification, contributed to the System for Cross Domain Identity Management (SCIM) Version 2 specification, and is a noted blogger, speaker, and photographer of his socks.

-Professor Smarr’s talk is entitled, "Toward A National Big Data Superhighway."
+Professor Smarr’s talk was entitled, "Toward A National Big Data Superhighway."
 Research in data-intensive fields is increasingly multi-investigator and multi-institutional, depending on ever more rapid access to ultra-large heterogeneous and widely distributed datasets.
 The Pacific Research Platform (PRP) is an NSF-funded research project which extends NSF-funded campus Science DMZs to a regional model, built on the CENIC/Pacific Wave backbone, establishing a science-driven high-capacity data-centric "freeway system."
 The PRP spans all 10 campuses of the University of California, as well as the major California private research universities, four supercomputer centers, and several universities outside California.
 Fifteen multi-campus data-intensive application teams, including particle physics, astronomy/astrophysics, earth sciences, biomedicine, and scalable multimedia, act as drivers of the PRP, providing feedback over the five years to the technical design staff.
 Over the next three years, PRP will examine sustainable methods for expanding such

 regional networks to a national scale.